Georgy Zhukov: Pre-war military exercises

 In the autumn of 1940, Zhukov started preparing plans for the military exercise concerning the defence of the Western border of the Soviet Union.
 It had been pushed further to the west after the Soviet Union annexed eastern Poland and the Baltic republics.
 In his memoirs, Zhukov reports that in this exercise, he commanded the Western or Blue forces—the supposed invasion troops—and his opponent was Colonel General Dmitry Pavlov, the commander of the Eastern or Red forces—the supposed Soviet troops.
 He noted that Blue had 60 divisions, while Red had 50 divisions.
 Zhukov describes the exercise as being similar to events that later took place during the German invasion.

-"In this military exercise, I commanded Blue forces representing the Germans, while Pavlov, the commander of Western Military District, commanded the Red forces representing our army [...]
+In this military exercise, I commanded Blue forces representing the Germans, while Pavlov, the commander of Western Military District, commanded the Red forces representing our army [...]
 After knowing the original documents and the real amount of German forces, when commanding the Blue Forces, I had the attacks developed into three directions, that in the following event the Germans also attacked us in the same manners.
 The main strikes of us that time was also similar to the main strikes of the Germans later.
 The army groups built was also nearly similar to the army groups that the Germans formed during the war. [...]
-Comrade [Stalin] asked why the Blue forces was so powerful, why the original documents of the military exercise allocated too many large forces for the German.
+Comrade [Stalin] asked why the Blue forces were so powerful, why the original documents of the military exercise allocated too many large forces for the German.
 He was replied that such forces corresponded to the German capability and the real calculation about the potential forces that the German could unleash after they managed to achieve great superiority on the main axes.
-That sufficiently showed why the Blue forces could make strong advances during the military exercise."
+That sufficiently showed why the Blue forces could make strong advances during the military exercise.